 The facility and the course were designed to teach a small teacher to student ratio.
 Class sizes will not exceed 18 students.

 What Can I Expect To Learn?

-The air conditioning and heating technician training program is a comprehensive course designed to teach students the skills and techniques required for entry level employment into the residential and light commercial, heating, ventilating, and air conditioning (HVAC) field.
+The air conditioning and heating technician training program is a comprehensive course designed to teach students the skills and techniques required for entry-level employment into the residential and light commercial, heating, ventilating, and air conditioning (HVAC) field.
 Upon completion of this program, students will be able to install, service, and maintain typical air conditioning and heating systems found in the southern environment of the United States.
-Graduates may find suitable entry level employment with air conditioning companies, building maintenance departments, high rise building engineering departments, or other employment where HVAC skills are required.
+Graduates may find suitable entry-level employment with air conditioning companies, building maintenance departments, high rise building engineering departments, or other employment where HVAC skills are required.
 Graduates will learn with class lecture, discussion, and with hands-on experience in lab environments.
-They will also be exposed to a variety of actual equipment and mock up situations designed to prepare them for fieldwork.
+They will also be exposed to a variety of actual equipment and mock-up situations designed to prepare them for fieldwork.

 How Much Does It Cost?

-Call for tuition rates and financing options.
-Prices include all learning materials: Text book and a tool kit with carry bag.
 This follows our core belief that teaching someone this trade will change their life and offer job security.
 The tuition cost is a small amount considering the knowledge and experience you will gain and be exposed to.
 Plus the earning potential it brings in a proven trade with high growth projected.